 Protein crystallization and characterization

 Allows the setting up of crystallization drops with volumes as low as 50 nl protein + 50 nl reservoir.
-Sets up 96 wells in around 2 minutes.
 Can set up 1–3 protein drops per reservoir, thus 96–288 experiments per plate.
+Can also set up LCP (lipidic cubic phase).

 - Minstrel HT UV imaging system (Rigaku)